The scoring formula and logic behind how we find and rank alternative products for every listing.

 | No country overlap at all | -5 (different market). |

-Any candidate with a score below 9 is dropped.
-This keeps our alternatives list genuinely relevant — no noise, no random matches.
+Any candidate with a score below 7 is dropped.
+This keeps our alternatives list genuinely relevant β no noise, no random matches.

-Say Paystack is a B2B payments platform tagged with "Payments" (Product Features), "API" (Product Features), and "B2B" (Business Model), in the "Fintech" category, operating in Nigeria, Ghana, and South Africa.
+Say Paystack is a B2B payments platform with Product Features tags: api, payment-gateway, payment-processing, payment-links, online-store, ussd.
+It's in the "Fintech" category, operating in Nigeria, Ghana, Kenya, and South Africa.